FKnottenbelt/LS_101/109/cheatsheet.md

 statement within the block, the return value of the block is therefore `nil`.

-`Array#select` returns a new array based on the block’s return value.
+`select` returns a new array based on the block’s return value.
 If the return value evaluates to true (or: is truthy), then the element is selected.

-Since the return value of the block is `nil` (which evaluates to false) for each passed in element, `Array#select` will return an empty array.
+Since the return value of the block is `nil` (which evaluates to false) for each passed in element, `select` will return an empty array.

 # last evaluated
 Since this is the last evaluated statement within the block, the return